 Concentration of Credit Risk - As of September 30, 2021, investments in any one issuer representing 5% or more of JEA's investments included \$43,860 (5.7%) invested in issues of the Federal Home Loan Bank.
 JEA's investment policy limits the maximum holding of any one U.S. government agency issuer to 35% of total cash and investments regardless of statement of net position classification as cash equivalent or investment.
-Other than investments in U.S. Treasury securities or U.S. Treasury money market funds, JEA's investment policy limits the percentage of the total cash and investment portfolio (regardless of statement of net position classification as cash equivalent or investment) that may be held in various security types.
+Other than investments in U.S. Treasury securities or U.S. Treasury money market funds, JEA's investment policy limits the percentage of the total cash and investment of net position (regardless of statement of net position classification as cash equivalent or investment policy limits the percentage of the total cash and investment portfolio (regardless of statement of net position classification as cash equivalent or investment) that may be held in various security types.
 As of September 30, 2021, investments in all security types were within the allowable policy limits.